ebnnl/ToDoApp-IGR203/README.md

 # ToDoApp-IGR203
 Repository for code of a ToDo List app.
 Final Project of the Interaction Homme-Machine (IGR203) course @ Telecom Paris.
+Android app to organise tasks with different priorities in a group.

 **Link to demo video :** https://drive.google.com/file/d/134D5VS6fxOZxJKMCOHiIAYIHypip5_ZV/view?usp=sharing